unibz-core/Scior-Dataset/README.md

 We could cite as an example of use of this file the case where a user would like to know if he is using the same source data for generating his results, so he can get the SHA256 hash of the files she/he is using check if it exists in the hashes register file.

-# Tests – Generated Files AND THEIR Descriptions
+# Tests – Generated Files and their Descriptions

 Currently, datasets generated from the execution of two tests are available.
 Please use the following links for accessing the tests descriptions and results.